awkay/om-tutorial/README.md

 # Om Tutorial Code

-# IMPORTANT: Om alpha 24 makes parsing/read easier.
-See notes in section on Reads and Parsing

 This is a project holding an Om (next) project that is to be used as the basis of a complete overview of the features of Om.
 For simplicity, the server-side component is simulated in the browser.